 Visit Banff in the Off Season

 The other busy season in Banff is from December to February.
 The holidays are a great time to visit Banff, and visitors travel from all over to have a proper white Christmas.
-The snow sticks around until April or May, but the high season prices run until late February while people are getting their ski on.
-To break it down there is the off-season, shoulder season, and busy season Banff.
+The snow sticks around until April or May, but the higher season prices run until late February for peak ski season.
+To break it down there are the off-season, shoulder season, and busy season Banff.
 The information is as follows.

-Off Season in Banff (November, late March, April, May)
+Off Season in Banff (November, Late March, April, Early May)

-These are generally cold, cloudy, and what some may call “miserable” months.
-Unless you like the winter, snowboarding and skiing, ice skating, cross country skiing, snowshoeing and all that other fun stuff.
+These are generally cold, cloudy, and what some may call “miserable” months, but they are the best time visit Banff on a budget.
+Unless you like the winter, snowboarding and skiing, ice skating, cross-country skiing, snowshoeing, and all that other fun stuff.
 If you’re a winter person this is still a time to visit Banff.
 Low numbers of tourists, low prices, and plenty of snow!

-Shoulder Season in Banff (early June, late September, October)
+Shoulder Season in Banff (Late May/Early June, Late September, October)

 The shoulder season months are a wonderful time to visit Banff National Park.
-The snow is pretty much gone by June and the glacier lakes should be pretty much thawed.
+Except on mountain peaks, the snow is pretty much gone by June and the glacier lakes should be pretty much thawed.
 The weather is getting better and better in June.

 High Season in Banff (July, August, early September, December- early March)